Peter Dirck Keyser: Civil War service

 Soon after the beginning of the Civil War he became captain in the 91st Pennsylvania Regiment, and served with the Army of the Potomac until after the Battle of Fair Oaks.
 Failing health then led to his resignation.

-He returned to Germany, where he studied at the University of Munich, and then at that of Jena, receiving there the degree of M.D. in 1864.
+He returned to Germany, where he studied at the Ludwig-Maximilians-Universität München, and then at the University of Jena, receiving there the degree of M.D. in 1864.
 On his return to the United States, he was appointed acting assistant surgeon in the U.S. Army, and was detailed to Cuyler Hospital in Germantown, Pennsylvania.
-In 1865 he resigned from the service to enter on his private practice.
+In 1865, he resigned from the service to enter on his private practice.

 On April 15, 1865, Keyser was one of three co-founders of the Military Order of the Loyal Legion of the United States, or MOLLUS.
 It was the first post-Civil War veterans' organization, and was open to men who had served in the suppression of the Rebellion and who had held a commission in the armed forces of the United States.
 He was assigned MOLLUS insignia number 00003.
 The organization exists today, composed largely of the descendants of those officers.

 Medical practice

 He became director of the Philadelphia Eye and Ear Infirmary.
-In 1868 he delivered a course of lectures to physicians upon the accommodation and refraction of the eye, and in 1870 he delivered the first regular course of clinical lectures on ophthalmology that ever was given in Philadelphia, repeating the course in 1871–72.
+In 1868, he delivered a course of lectures to physicians upon the accommodation and refraction of the eye, and in 1870 he delivered the first regular course of clinical lectures on ophthalmology that ever was given in Philadelphia, repeating the course in 1871–72.
 Keyser was elected ophthalmic surgeon to the medical department of the Philadelphia German Society in 1870, and one of the surgeons to the Wills Ophthalmic Hospital in 1872.